 Summary of technology

-Building Information Modelling (BIM) is steadily superseding traditional CAD modelling, adding extra intelligence to 3D models through associated databases of information which can enable, for example, automated clash detection and quantity take-offs for activity-based costing systems.
+Building Information Modelling (BIM) is steadily superseding traditional CAD modelling, adding extra intelligence to 3D models through associated databases of information, which can enable, for example, automated clash detection and quantity take-offs for activity-based costing systems.

 Because a BIM contains objects instead of just lines, and those objects contain information on what their purpose is, BIM software is able to automatically detect clashes between walls, support structures, plumbing and equipment, allowing for changes at the design stage rather than at the more costly build stage.
-Similarly, the stored data on what materials objects are made from allows for automatic calculation of required materials, allowing for automated scheduling to help ensure the right quantities of material are available just in time, saving on inventory tracking and storage requirements.
+Similarly, the stored data on what materials objects are made from allows for automatic calculation of required materials.
+This then allows for automated scheduling to help ensure the right quantities of material are available just in time, saving on inventory tracking and storage requirements.
 These abilities and others enabled by BIM are leading to large savings on projects of all sizes and driving industry uptake.

 Computational Fluid Dynamics (CFD) is a powerful method of modelling fire safety, mechanical stress and wind flows around buildings.
 However importing models from BIM or CAD systems to CFD packages can be problematic due to the size and complexity of the models, meaning the import process and CFD run times can be unacceptably slow for complex or large models, for example LNG trains.
 The model will also typically require a large amount of manual adjustment to be made CFD simulation-ready, a time intensive prospect.

-The Level of Detail Abstraction System (LODAS) technology overcomes this problem by abstracting the base BIM model using two distinct methods: simplification and cubification, such that the integrity of the model is maintained for CFD purposes, but the data has been reduced in size sufficiently for the CFD package performance to be acceptable.
+The Level of Detail Abstraction System (LODAS) technology overcomes this problem by abstracting the base BIM model using two distinct methods: simplification and cubification.
+The integrity of the model is maintained for CFD purposes, but the data has been reduced in size sufficiently for the CFD package performance to be acceptable.
 By providing a selection of abstraction methods and user control over what level of detail to keep, the LODAS system allows the user to determine what level of abstraction is acceptable or necessary and quickly produce models for use in CFD simulation, or for any other task where a reduced level of detail is desirable.

 - The user can control the level of simplification of the BIM data, and there are a number of options as to how the simplification is undertaken, so that the CFD model is still a valid proxy for fluid modelling purposes.